Elderly Man's Malpractice Suit Over Estate Advice Dismissed

 Estate planning can be very complex, involving esoteric tax concepts, lengthy trust instruments, complex financial and insurance arrangements, etc. Estate planning can also involve very elderly clients.
 Combine these two elements and you end up with the type of "perfect storm" ethics conundrum that is loads of fun in law school, but extremely challenging to navigate in real life.
 Florida Bar Ethics Rule 4-1.14 (Client Under a Disability) offers little real concrete guidance, and as far as I can tell their isn't much on-point case law out there either.
 See The Florida Bar v.
 Betts, 530 So.2d 928, 13 Fla.
 L. Weekly 579 (Fla.
 Sep 22, 1988); Vignes v.
 Weiskopf, 42 So.2d 84 (Fla.
 Jul 19, 1949).

-I think the best anyone can do is to be on the look out for warning signs of incapacity and incorporate appropriate safety measures into your office procedures -- and your engagement agreement -- to manage this risk as much as possible.
-For example, the following is the "diminished capacity" portion of my firm's standard engagement agreement:
+I think the best anyone can do is to be on the look out for warning signs of incapacity and incorporate appropriate safety measures into your client communications and procedures.
+For those of you who like to address these issues in your engagement agreements as well, ACTEC provides this sample clause: